A Weekend with Lulu: Critical reception

+The Monthly Film Bulletin wrote: "Despite an abundance of those caricatures of Frenchmen that say less about behaviour across the Channel than about the subconscious of people on this side of it, here is another rowdy episodic British farce, essaying the patterns that have generally proved money-making in the past.
+In a wasteland of tired leering humour, only Graham Stark's zany miming and Irene Handl's tottering gentility stand out."

 Britmovie called the film a "Breezy farce spiced with Gallic wisecracks...Bob Monkhouse, Leslie Phillips and Alfred Marks play off each other energetically, whilst Irene Handl is wonderful as the interfering busybody."

 TV Guide gave it two out of four stars, calling it "An enjoyable comedy."